Clearwater River at Ahsahka Idaho

 Best flows

 Use the RiverReports Orofino chart and USGS 13340000 together.
-Stable or gradually clearing water creates the best planning window; sharp rises, heavy color, or unsafe edge water should push you to another access or a different river.
+Stable or gradually clearing water creates the best planning window.
+Sharp rises, heavy color, or unsafe edge water should push you to another access or a different river.

-When to skip
+When to leave

 Skip the trip when steelhead or salmon rules are unclear, when hatchery or special-area boundaries do not match your plan, when high water makes banks or ramps unsafe, or when water clarity is too poor for the method you brought.